Optimize Your Website for Local SEO

 Claim Your Google My Business Page

-A study from 2016 found that 56 percent of local retailers haven’t claimed their Google My Business listing, so doing this is your first step if you haven’t already done so.
+About 56 percent of local retailers haven’t claimed their Google My Business listing, so doing this is your first step if you haven’t already done so.
 Once you’ve claimed your listing, it’s time to ensure that it is fully completed and optimized.
 The last step (and this will be ongoing) is to frequently check your business listing to make sure all information is accurate and up to date.
 Google allows anyone to suggest edits and make changes to your listing, so it’s super important to ensure your business information is always 100 percent accurate.

 Add Schema Markup to Your Website